astramieri/azure-data-fundamentals/docs/module_8/apache_spark.md

-# Explore Apache Spark on Microsoft Azure
+# Apache Spark on Microsoft Azure

 **Apache Spark** is a distributed processing framework for large scale data analytics.